Kingkobi01/alx-interview/README.md

-# alx-interview
+# ALX Interview
-A set of Interview questions I had in the ALX SE program
+## A set of Interview questions I had in the ALX SE program